13 Amazing Sauna Benefits- Backed by Science

 Cancer cells are more susceptible to hyperthermia than normal healthy cells.
 As a result, the sauna can directly kill cancer cells because cancer cells are weaker than normal cells.
 They are more susceptible to damage from heat.
 The heat shock proteins, mentioned already, have the ability to repair damaged DNA.
 Obviously, this has implications for preventing cancer.
 Cancer clinics in Germany and Mexico are using infrared saunas as one of their tools for cancer treatment.
 Hospitals in the United States are also using hyperthermia treatment for cancer.

-This is one of the most common of the sauna benefits claimed on all the sauna sales pages, basically, claiming you can melt your fat away.
+.
 The sauna might be able to help speed up your fat loss efforts, but it’s no magic pill.
 90 % of successful weight loss is due to your diet.
 Although you do burn a few more calories in a Sauna than resting on the couch, you’d probably burn about the same calories going for a walk.
 Perhaps, the biggest help for weight loss comes from the significant increases in growth hormone when Saunas are taken at higher temperatures.
 Increased circulation to adipose tissue might also be a contributing factor.
 BPA has been associated with increased obesity lucky for us sauna use gets BPA out of our system.

 Unfortunately, we now live in the world that exposes us to more toxins than ever before.
 One of the scariest toxins PCBs has been banned in the USA, since 1979, but that doesn’t mean PCBs are gone from our environment.
 They were used in transformers and other industrial equipment that are still around today.
 Once in the environment, Polychlorinated biphenyl still has a half-life of 8-15 years.
 Some of the toxins, like PCB, once in our bodies, don’t leave on their own.
 Others, such as BPA, we are constantly exposed to and need to help our body keep them cleared out.
 The sauna helps to eliminate both kinds of toxins.
 Below, I have linked to 2 studies, showing how the sauna helped firefighters and police officers exposed to toxins.
 I talked to a firefighter, once in a sauna, who told me that he always goes for a sauna a day or two after a big fire, and often, black comes off on the towel afterwards from the pores opening up and letting out the trapped soot.
 Methamphetamine exposure and chronic illness in police officers: significant improvement with sauna-based detoxification therapy.